unbornchikken/NOOOCL/README.md

     null, // local size
     new NDRange(1)); // offset

-// Now we have a JS function to call (aka set arguments and enqueue)
+// Now you have a JS function to call (aka set arguments and enqueue)
 // our OpenCL kernel!
 // It's easy as goblin pie.
 func(openCLBuffer, {'uint': 55}, 100 * float.size);